mangrovedao/mangrove-archive/README.md

 When publishing (using e.g. `yarn pack` or `yarn npm publish`) Yarn will replace the version range with the current version of the dependency.

 There are more options and details which are documented in the Yarn 2 documentation of workspaces: https://yarnpkg.com/features/workspaces .

+## Scripts
+A few things are important to note regarding `package.json` scripts:

+### Lifecycle scripts and Yarn 2
+Yarn 2 deliberately only supports a subset of the lifecycle scripts supported by npm.
+So when adding/modifying lifecycle scripts, you should consult Yarn 2's documentation on the subject: https://yarnpkg.com/advanced/lifecycle-scripts#gatsby-focus-wrapper .

+### `yarn build` VS `yarn install`
+A single command should be sufficient for getting a usable repo after updating your clone (e.g. `git clone/pull/merge/...`).

+By "usable repo" we mean:
+- Internal + external dependencies should be up-to-date
+- The packages relevant to *your* work are built and ready to run.

+Often this is achieved by having a `postinstall` script which runs any required build steps.

+If we added such a `postinstall` script to all packages, a single `yarn install` in root or package would both update dependencies and build the packages you care about.

+However, there's an issue with this approach: `postinstall` will also be run when other people install our packages.
+Thus they would also be forced to build the package and `devDependencies` would have to be changed into `dependencies`.

+This is why we've opted to instead add `yarn install` to the `build` scripts in root and in all packages.

+This allows us to run a single `yarn build` in root or package to both update dependencies and build the packages you care about.

 # Yarn configuration